With 6 weeks to go in the year, here are 10 things bankers can do to lay the groundwork for a fast start in 2017:

 5. Ask customers about their capital expenditure plans for the coming year.
 You might actually find a loan opportunity you didn’t know about.

-6. Update relationship plans for your High Potential clients—those could be your best opportunities in 2015.
+6. Update relationship plans for your Key and High Potential clients—those could be your best opportunities in 2017.
 (Cross-selling starts with a plan, not a prayer.)

 7. Know what your objectives are at each holiday networking event you attend—and it better include some combination of checking the pulse of current customers, planting seeds with COIs, and meeting new people (prospects, potential COIs, etc.)